DevKhalyd/rg_portfolio/README.md

 - Add rules to firebase
 - Migrate to GoRouter
 - See if the barrier works as expected in home
+- Close the dialog if there is a navigation action
+- Change URL Strategy

 # Setup project